WELCOME TO OUR WEB-PAGE. Nava-sticks ma and HA systemwill be relocating to the Dallas fort worth area, specifically flower mound, tx in may 2018.

-After the introduction class, if you would like to train with us please email me.
-I will send you an application form - please fill it out and send it back to me.
+There is an application packet to train with us - please fill it out and send it back to me.
 I will contact you to begin training with world famous Guro Chester Brown, Jr.

 IF YOU WANT TO TRAIN WITH ME IN ANY OF THE FOLLOWING ARTS; FILIPINO MARTIAL ARTS, JAPANESE-OKINAWAN KARATE, QI-GONG -- YOU WILL ALL NEED TO FILL OUT THE APPLICATION AND SEND IT BACK TO ME FILLED OUT.

-NAVA-STICKS FILIPINO MARTIAL ARTS ONLY USES THE BEST AND MOST EFFECTIVE USE OF BODY MOVEMENT TO PROTECTS ONE'S SELF FROM AN ADVERSARY OR ADVERSARIES.
+NAVA-STICKS MARTIAL ARTS and healing arts system ONLY USES THE BEST AND MOST EFFECTIVE USE OF BODY MOVEMENT TO PROTECTS ONE'S SELF FROM AN ADVERSARY OR ADVERSARIES.